-(53) "Sterilization" has the same meaning as provided in 42 CFR 441.251;
+(36) "Sterilization" means "sterilization" as defined in 42 CFR 441.251;

-(54) "Under the personal supervision" means the administrative and clinical responsibility personally assumed by the physician for the AHP's services within the AHP's scope of practice;
+(37) "Under the supervision" means that the physician shall assume professional responsibility for the service performed by the AHP;

-(55) "Usual and customary charge" means the amount that the provider charges for the service or procedure in the majority of non-Medicaid cases.
-If the provider varies the charges so that no one amount is charged in the majority of cases, "usual and customary charge" means the median charge.
-Token charges for charity patients and other exceptional charges shall be excluded when calculating the usual and customary charge; and
+(38) "Usual and customary charge" means the amount that the provider charges for the service or procedure in the majority of non-Medicaid cases.
+If the provider varies the charges so that no one amount is charged in the majority of cases, "usual and customary charge" shall be defined as the median charge.
+Token charges for charity patients and other exceptional charges are to be excluded; and

-(56) "Utilization review" has the same meaning as provided in section 17-134d-80 of the Regulations of Connecticut State Agencies.
+(39) "Utilization review" means "utilization review" as defined in section 17-134d-80 of the Regulations of Connecticut State Agencies.

-(Adopted effective May 11, 1998; Amended January 31, 2008; Amended March 11, 2013)
+(Adopted effective May 11, 1998; Amended January 31, 2008)

-(a) In order to enroll in Medicaid and for billing providers to receive payment from the department, performing providers and billing providers shall comply with sections 17b-262-522 to 17b-262-533, inclusive, of the Regulations of Connecticut State Agencies and shall maintain their enrollment status pursuant to valid provider enrollment agreements on file with the department.
+In order to enroll in Medicaid and receive payment from the department, providers shall meet and maintain all departmental enrollment requirements as described in sections 17b-262-522 to 17b-262-533, inclusive, of the Regulations of Connecticut State Agencies.